Anti-STIM1 Antibody (Rabbit Polyclonal antibody) General Information

 Produced in rabbits immunized with purified, recombinant Human STIM1 (rh STIM1; Catalog#11434-H08H; NP_003147.2; Met 1-Asp 213).
 Total IgG was purified by Protein A affinity chromatography

 This antibody can be stored at 2℃-8℃ for one month without detectable loss of activity.
-Antibody products are stable for twelve months from date of receipt when stored at -20℃ to -70℃.
+Antibody products are stable for twelve months from date of receipt when stored at -20℃ to -80℃.
 Preservative-Free.
 Sodium azide is recommended to avoid contamination (final concentration 0.05%-0.1%).
 It is toxic to cells and should be disposed of properly.
 Avoid repeated freeze-thaw cycles.

 Stromal interaction molecule 1, also known as STIM1 and GOK, is a cell membrane, a single-pass type I membrane protein and a endoplasmic reticulum membrane protein.
 STIM1 / GOK is ubiquitously expressed in various human primary cells and tumor cell lines.
 It contains one EF-hand domain and one SAM (sterile alpha motif) domain.
 STIM1 / GOK plays a role in mediating Ca2+ influx following depletion of intracellular Ca2+ stores.
 It acts as Ca2+ sensor in the endoplasmic reticulum via its EF-hand domain.
 Upon Ca2+ depletion, STIM1 / GOK translocates from the endoplasmic reticulum to the plasma membrane where it activates the Ca2+ release-activated Ca2+ (CRAC) channel subunit, TMEM142A / ORAI1.
 Transfection of STIM1 / GOK into cells derived from a rhabdoid tumor and from a rhabdomyosarcoma that do not express detectable levels of STIM1 can induce cell death, suggesting a possible role in the control of rhabdomyosarcomas and rhabdoid tumors.
 Defects in STIM1 are the cause of immune dysfunction with T-cell inactivation due to calcium entry defect type 2 (IDTICED2) which is an immune disorder characterized by recurrent infections, impaired T-cell activation and proliferative response, decreased T-cell production of cytokines, lymphadenopathy, and normal lymphocytes counts and serum immunoglobulin levels.